turbo-gecko/MPF/Hardware/ReadMe.md

 - Another module that I have experimented with is the Paged RAM module at https://smallcomputercentral.com/sc150-paged-ram-module-rc2014/.
 This can provide 32K from 8000H to FFFFH.

 ### High speed serial
-The main way to enter programs into the MPF-1 is very the keypad as machine code.
+The main way to enter programs into the MPF-1 is via the keypad as machine code.
 Whilst it is how the MPF-1 was envisaged to be used, it is a painfully slow and error-prone way of transferring programs to the MPF-1.

-The expansion bus allows a serial card to be added and along with a hew download program, can make downloading hex files to the MPF-1 very easy and straightforward.
+The expansion bus allows a serial card to be added and along with a hex download program, can make downloading hex files to the MPF-1 very easy and straightforward.
 The serial card in the photo's is an ACIA single serial card. https://smallcomputercentral.com/sc139-serial-68b50-module-rc2014/

 ### SD card storage
 The only way to load and save programs with the MPF-1 is via audio files, traditionally on tape.
 Whilst there are modern ways around this, it is very slow, and you would need a program to convert compiled programs to an audio format.